Sholene33/Sholene33.github.io/README.md

 * Considering a career in Forensic Accounting

 ## Websites I Recommend
-* [Amazon](www.amazon.com) - I think that Amazon provides convenience when shopping for a wide range of things.
+* [Amazon](www.amazon.com) - I think that Amazon provides convenience when shopping for a wide range of things that cater to a lot of people.
 * [Cool Math Games](https://www.coolmathgames.com/) - Thinking of websites I visit often or would recommend, other than Google, was hard.
 But throughout my childhood, I would say that Cool Math Games was probably the site I visited the most.
+It is a collection of multiple games in one place.